rerickson-usgs/EcologicalDataScience/Notebook.md

 author: "Richie Erickson, USGS and Nick Rasmussen, CA Department of Water Resources"
 output:
   html_document:
+    keep_md: yes
     toc: yes
-    keep_md: true
   html_notebook:
     toc: yes
 ---

-"Fundamentally learning about the world through data is really, really cool."
+_Fundamentally learning about the world through data is really, really cool._
 -- Hadley Wickham

+_You too can be a toxicologist in two easy lessons, each of ten years._
+-- Arnold Lehman

 ## Course goals